leo60228/hatswitch/README.md

 This seemingly consists of the romfs overlayed with the `/w/DataChanges` directory in the save.
 Assuming this is the case, it's mostly identical to the PC version.

+* eon.txt - seems to be compilation logs from a user called "Meku" (hmmmmm)
 * Engine/ - seemingly nothing interesting
 * HatinTimeGame/ - vast majority of contents
   * Config/ - All settings applying to multiple save files